-An enriched, integrated pre-service course and content experience that: 1) provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic and academic diversity, and equity with an emphasis on factors that facilitate learning; 2) provides students with opportunities to participate in early field observations of P-12 special populations; and 3) provides support of students interested in a teaching career, especially in high needs fields.
+An enriched, integrated pre-service course and content experience that: 1) provides an overview of schooling and classrooms from the perspectives of language, gender, socioeconomic status, ethnic and academic diversity, and equity with an emphasis on factors that facilitate learning; 2) provides students with opportunities to participate in early field observations of P-12 special populations.
 Course content is aligned as applicable with SBEC PPR Standards.
 16 hours Lab/Field Experience required in P-12 classrooms with special populations.
 Prerequisite: EDUC 1301.